kcummings/kgrep/README.md

 Dependencies
 -----
 You must have Nlog.dll either in the same directory as kgrep or in your path.
-There is a copy of Nlog.dll in kgrep/src directory.
+There is a copy of Nlog.dll in kgrep/dependencies directory.
+Everything you need to run kgrep is in the *deploy* folder.

 Usage